-Finally: the features of a pay for performance system.
-(1) The incentives must be based on the actual on-the-job performance/performance result of the employees; (2) Performance must be objectively measured; (3) There must be a pre-existing formula/contingency for how pay is tied to performance; (4) Incentives/money must be distributed relatively frequently (weekly, biweekly, monthly, and in some cases if necessary given the performance being measured, quarterly; but certainly not annually).
+- 4. Based on the material below, state the features, from a behavioral perspective, that a performance pay system must have to truly be a "pay for performance system". - (1) The incentives must be based on the actual on-the-job performance (or performance result) of the employees; (2) Performance must be objectively measured; (3) There must be a pre-existing formula/contingency for how pay is tied to performance; (4) Incentives/money must be distributed relatively frequently (weekly, biweekly, monthly, and in some cases if necessary given the performance being measured, quarterly; but certainly not annually).